SupeRuier/awesome-active-learning/subfields/pb_classification.md

 - [Efﬁcient Active Learning by Querying Discriminative and Representative Samples and Fully Exploiting Unlabeled Data [2020, TNNLS]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9178457): **ALDR+**. **This paper also provide a new taxonomy in AL classification**, which includes three parts: criteria for querying samples, exploiting unlabeled data and acceleration.
 In this paper, they provide a method take all three parts into account.
 - [Ask-n-Learn: Active Learning via Reliable Gradient Representations for Image Classification [2020]](https://arxiv.org/pdf/2009.14448.pdf): Use kmeans++ on the learned gradient embeddings to select instances.

-## Learn how to sample (Meta-AL)
+## Learn how to sample / Learn how to active learn

 All the mentioned sampling strategies is basing on a heuristic approach.
-Their intuition is clear, but might perform differently in different settings.
+Their intuition is clear, but might perform differently in different datasets.
 So some researchers purposed that we can learn a sampling strategy during the sampling process.

 - Learn how to sample